 - (c) APRA's review of the application.
-This will normally include meetings with senior officers and other responsible persons, as well as on-site prudential reviews. - from three to 12 months.
+This will normally include meetings with senior officers and other responsible persons, as well as on-site prudential reviews. - 6.
+Generally, the overall licensing process could take from 12 18 months.
 This may depend on the complexity of the proposed arrangements, and the extent to which the applicant can base its operations on an existing, well-established and sound business model (e.g. drawn from existing arrangements in another part of a corporate group). - 7.
 Some common factors that can delay the authorisation process include: - (a) an initial application which contains incomplete or inadequate documentation; - (b) an entity being unable or unwilling to comply with APRA's requirements (for example, being unable to raise the required level of capital); and - (c) delays in responding to APRA's requirements and requests. - 8.
 APRA encourages all prospective applicants to contact it as early as possible during their planning process to discuss their intent (or likely intent) to apply for an authorisation.